Please read the FAQs below to find answers to questions you may have. If you can't find the answer you're looking for, please contact us.

 *Please allow up to 5 business days for delivery within New Zealand.

 How do I choose the right breast shell size?A breast shell that does not fit correctly prevents efficient pumping and can cause painful and damaged nipples.
+Making the right choice of breast shell is important, and the breast shell is correct if:

 No part or very little of the areola tissue is in the funnel